Dobiasd/articles/when_does_a_when_expression_in_kotlin_need_to_be_exhaustive_and_when_does_it_not.md

-Recently, while working with Kotlin (version `1.3.50`), a colleague and I recognized that we were unable to predict, in what cases, and in what way (error or just a recommendation), the IDE (IntelliJ IDEA) does complain about non-exhaustive when expressions.
+Recently, while working with Kotlin (version `1.3.50`), a colleague and I recognized that we were unable to predict, in what cases, and in what way (error or just a recommendation), the IDE (IntelliJ IDEA version `2019.2.1`) does complain about non-exhaustive when expressions.

 So I ran a short experiment, of which I'll present the results here.